 2. Waves Everyday.

 Consistent waves equals a higher wave count potential.
 What does this mean?
 In non-surfer terms, this simply means that you have more waves, more often, which will increase your chances of being able to catch a wave.
 The more waves you catch, the better you get.
 However, this can only happen in places where there are waves you can count on.
 “Right now, Cowell’s beach is a great place to learn to surf in Santa Cruz.
 We have a sand bar that is extending the wave life and making it perfect for learning just as long as there is a tiny bit of swell in the water” says Juliano, Master Surf Instructor of Club Ed Surf Schools and Camps in Santa Cruz. “ I taught myself how to surf in Venice Beach and have surfed all over the world.
 Santa Cruz is impressive.
-I can ride my bike in any direction and find a spot that is breaking” says, Monica Riehl, business developer for the band Leo Leo.
+I can ride my bike in any direction and find a spot that is breaking” says, Monica Riehl, right business agency for the band Leo Leo.

 1. Sharks, what sharks?

 Learn to Surf Santa Cruz Club Ed Surf School and Camps

 There have been a slew of YouTube videos featuring great white sharks in Manhattan Beach just south of Los Angeles.
 Huntington Beach’s popular, Sunset Beach, lays claim to several shark sightings, close calls, and attacks.
 However, Florida, has been the shark bite capital of the United States several years running.
 Recently, two swimmers were bitten in the same day.